"Sawbones" is commonly recognized slang for a surgeon

 and he's gone to gather in the shekels."

-Either of these men might have reason to be wondering where
+Either of these men might have reason to inquire after

-Bloom is.
-Lenehan is a working man rather than a student, and
+Bloom's location.
+Lenehan is a working man rather than a

-could feel some kinship with the Jew on that score.
-Mulligan
+student and could feel some kinship with the Jew on that

-called Stephen's attention to Bloom in the library,
+score.
+Mulligan calls Stephen's attention to Bloom in the

-insinuating that Bloom had sexual designs on him, and he is
+library, insinuating that Bloom has sexual designs on him, and

-startled to find him sitting in the hospital's common room:
+he is startled to find him sitting in the hospital's common

-"seeing the stranger, he made him a civil bow and said, Pray,
+room: "seeing the stranger, he made him a civil bow and said,

-sir, was you in need of any professional assistance we could
+Pray, sir, was you in need of any professional assistance we

 anti-Jewish sentiment, and later in the chapter this word is